leahwz/k-series-developer-docs/Technical Specifications/Loyalty/LOYALTYDOCDRAFT.md

 In order for you to start testing, you will need to provide us with an endpoint to which we can send the contents of the scanned QR Code.

-We advise two different endpoints, however, it is possible with only one as well.
+It is preferable that you use two different endpoints, however, it is possible to use only one.
 In that case and at the moment of the scan, a query parameter needs to be set up with the value “code”.

 ## Process